bredamatt/bronze-plated-faucet/vagrant/README.md

 ## SSH setup

 Some tutorials mention that it is recommended to setup your own private key for SSHing into the container, but in this case, Vagrant will automatically generate a private key for you whenever you use `vagrant ssh` in the `.vagrant/machines/default/docker/` directory.
 You can then `ssh` into the container with `vagrant ssh` accordingly.
+This is achieved by adding the `insecure public key` which will be overwritten whenever the machine is created.